|Figure 1. The core process of EcoSound depicting the 3 Steps of "Collect," "Upload," and "Analyze."|

 Log Sonar while doing other activities

-Running BioBase surveys does not need to be a dedicated activity that you now have to layer onto your other obligations.
-Rather, BioBase is a tool for passive data capture during activities you are already on the lake conducting.
+Running BioBase EcoSound surveys does not need to be a dedicated activity that you now have to layer onto your other obligations.
+Rather, EcoSound is a tool for passive data capture during activities you are already on the lake conducting.
 For instance, biologists are on lakes and bays everyday throughout the globe bouncing spot to spot taking samples of aquatic plants.
 Most have a gps and sonar on their boat to find where they are going.
-BioBase allows them to be recording and capturing detailed spatial information about exactly how much plants are growing not only at their sampling spot, but between sampling location.
-Many Aquatic Plant Biologists using BioBase for the first time are shocked by what they missed with their original surveys.
+EcoSound allows them to be recording and capturing detailed spatial information about exactly how much plants are growing not only at their sampling spot, but between sampling location.
+Many Aquatic Plant Biologists using EcoSound for the first time are shocked by what they missed with their original surveys.
 This analysis provides possibly the most eye opening example of how spatially dynamic aquatic plant growth is in glacial lakes.

 The second example is sampling fish with electrofishing.
 Habitat degradation is often cited as one of the primary causes of global fisheries declines, yet rarely are habitat data collected in conjunction with fisheries data.
 Recently, Lowrance and BioBase teamed up with the global leader in Electrofishing Smith-Root to demonstrate how Fisheries biologist can integrate Lowrance HDS into their electrofishing boat and collect important fish habitat data while electrofishing (Figure 3).
-BioBase allows you to simultaneously collect both fish and habitat data, thus leading to better informed Fisheries Management decisions.
+BioBase EcoSound allows you to simultaneously collect both fish and habitat data, thus leading to better informed Fisheries Management decisions.
 Read more about this partnership here.

 |Figure 3.
 Integrate Lowrance HDS into your Electrofishing Boat to monitor boat function, view structure real-time, and record important fish habitat data.
 Inquire with Smith-Root about how to retrofit old boats or outfit new ones.|